tmtsoftware/csw/docs/src/main/apps/cswadminserver.md

 # csw-admin-server

-A HTTP server application that supports changing/getting log level of component.
+A HTTP server application that supports changing/getting the log level of component.

 ## Prerequisites

-A required check before starting csw-admin-server app is to ensure the csw-cluster is setup and location sever is available so that using HTTP location client, it can resolve components for which log level needs to be fetched/changed..
+A required check before starting csw-admin-server app is to ensure the csw-cluster is setup and the Location Server is available so that when using the HTTP location client, it can resolve components for which the log level needs to be fetched/changed..
-Kindly refer to @ref:[CSW Location Server](../apps/cswlocationserver.md) for more information about location server setup.
+Kindly refer to @ref:[CSW Location Server](../apps/cswlocationserver.md) for more information about the Location Server setup.

 ## Command line parameter options